YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBRNDWNWRN, Global database xxxx not rundown successfully by PID yyyy [zzzz].
 Global section was not removed.

-Run Time Error: When the last process attached to a YottaDB/GT.M database shared memory segment or global section detaches from the same, it normally removes the segment/section from the system.
+Run Time Error: When the last process attached to a YottaDB database shared memory segment or global section detaches from the same, it normally removes the segment/section from the system.
 In case of an error while flushing the contents from the segment/section to the database file on disk, this removal is not done and this error is issued.

 Action: Attempt a MUPIP RUNDOWN on that region.
 In case of an error, attempt corrective action corresponding to the displayed error.